Sid Meier's Pirates! (2004 video game): Land warfare

 Battle takes place outside the city, on a map with hills, forests, and plains.
 The player's force starts out in one of three selectable positions nearer the bottom of the map, while the enemy force begins closer to the top of the map, near the city gates.
 The goal of this minigame is either to defeat the enemy force altogether or to have one unit reach the city gates, after which a sword duel commences against the city's captain of the guard and all remaining defenders (or, in later versions, the city is captured immediately).
 If the garrison initially has fewer than 80 soldiers, the battle immediately segues to the duel with the captain of the guard.

 Combat is turn-based.
 During a side's turn, each of its units can move, attack, or fire ranged weapons.
 Most units can move up to two squares a turn or one through forests.
 Native Americans can move two squares through any terrain.
 Cavalry move three, giving them much higher mobility.
 Ranged units can move one square and then shoot or shoot first and end their turn.
-Units can also turn about using one movement point.
+Units can also turn by using one movement point.
 Many factors determine the strength of a unit when attacking or defending, such as damage received from other units, flank attacks, combat in forests, and terrain height.